Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 ⚠ Not ideal for

-Minimalist parents (pretend play requires space), those without matching kitchen sets, budget shoppers (wood is pricier)
+Minimalist parents (pretend play requires space), those without matching kitchen sets, budget shoppers (wood is pricier than plastic)

 Est. range: $30–$50